-2.4.1 The rapid growth of mobile technology and social media has transformed attitudes to privacy in many societies.
+- 2.4.1 The rapid growth of mobile technology and social media has transformed attitudes towards privacy in many societies.
 Many people have a desire not to be private, particularly in the online space, and are comfortable with broadcasting information about themselves and their activities.
-The rise of the 'Internet of Things', where all devices that we use can be constantly online, will make most individuals visible most of the time - in fact it is likely to become increasingly difficult to opt out and hide oneself from other individuals or agencies.

-- 2.4.2 This will challenge the individual's right to privacy.
+The rise of the 'Internet of Things', where all devices that we use can be constantly online, will make most individuals visible most of the time in fact it is likely to become increasingly difficult to opt out and hide oneself from other individuals or agencies. - 2.4.2 This will challenge the individual's right to privacy.
 Given the amount of devices emitting and recording information that will exist, even if individuals choose not to use many aspects of modern technology, they will be visible as they move through the landscape.
 Aside from the moral aspects of a 'surveillance society', individuals will be the focus of targeted messaging, much of which will be driven by combining personal and locational data.
-Consequently consumer protection and marketing laws and policies will need to evolve to enable the citizen to enjoy appropriate protections. - 2.4.3 The ability of the State to track and monitor individuals is already a subject of controversy this is witnessed by the debates on the use of Closed Circuit Television (CCTV) and the monitoring of voices and texts.
-As all devices become location-enabled 24/7 broadcasters, the State will have the capability to hugely enhance its ability to observe.
+Consequently, consumer protection and marketing laws and policies will need to evolve to enable the citizen to enjoy appropriate protections. - 2.4.3 The ability of the State to track and monitor individuals is already a subject of controversy this is witnessed by the debates on the use of closed-circuit television (CCTV) and the monitoring of voice and text messages.
+As all devices become location-enabled broadcasters available 24 hours per day, 7 days per week, the State will have the capability to hugely enhance its ability to observe the location of these devices.
 While bringing huge potential benefits in terms of national security and disaster management, national laws and oversight bodies will have to evolve to ensure the data is maintained and used appropriately and that personal privacy is not sacrificed. - 2.4.4 The issues described above are exacerbated when the citizen moves across the globe.
-In most cases the information they broadcast, and is acquired about them does not change, but the rights over the use of that data and the legal protections may change radically.
+In most cases the information they broadcast and that which is acquired about them does not change, but the rights over the use of that data and the legal protections may change radically.
 There is likely to be a clear and growing demand over the next ten years that the lack of a global framework be addressed by multi-national bodies, such as the UN.